 The overarching theme of Science Under Siege: Zoology Under Threat highlights the urgent need to reject the idea that science is optional or dismissible in today’s society.
 Much of the pushback against science, including zoology, comes from religious groups, political interests seeking short-term benefits, or from philosophical views that oppose the scientific study and management of wildlife.
 An extreme stance within the animal rights movement also opposes conservation efforts, even though ethical considerations regarding animals and the environment are essential for their sustainable management.
 Brian Martin, in his insightful piece Breaking the Siege: Guidelines for Struggle in Science, notes that when science comes under attack, opponents often use tactics to minimize public outrage—such as covering up their actions, discrediting the targets, reinterpreting events, or using official channels to create an illusion of fairness.
 Currently, zoology and zoologists are facing such attacks, and the continued degradation of our ecosystems is a disturbing consequence.
 In Australia, the accelerating extinction rates, fuelled by invasive species, climate change, and habitat destruction, are steadily erasing the country's rich zoological heritage.

-Key Words: Animal rights, betrayal of science, climate change, commercial harvesting of kangaroos, invasive species
+Key Words: Animal rights, betrayal of science, climate change, commercial harvesting of kangaroos, invasive species (Use same font style).

 Introduction: